tech-srl/Nero/README.md

 * Use the `--no_api` flag during training **and** testing, to train an "obfuscated" model (as in Table 2 in [our paper](https://arxiv.org/abs/1902.09122)) - a model that does not use the API names (assuming they are obfuscated).

-### Understanding the prediction process and its results
+### Understanding the Prediction Process and Its Results

-This section provides a name prediction walkthrough for an example from our test set ([further explained here](#generating-representations-for-binary-procedures).
+This section provides a name prediction walk-through for an example from our test set ([further explained here](#generating-representations-for-binary-procedures).
 For readability, we start straight from the graph representation (similar to the one depicted in Fig.2(c) in [our paper](https://arxiv.org/abs/1902.09122)) and skip the rest of the steps.

 The `get_tz` procedure from the `find` executable is part of `findutils` package.